How Much Money Does An Author Make?

 When you have something like Harry Potter, which has now sold over 450 million copies, that math comes out to… a little more than $4000.

 The catch is that before an author gets a royalty check, they have to earn back their advance check.
-So before JK Rowling got paid any more, she had to earn back $4000 worth of books, which probably didn’t take very long.
-But before Stephenie Meyer got paid any more, she had to earn back $750,000 worth of books… which probably didn’t take that long either.
+So before JK Rowling got paid any more, she had to earn back $4000 worth of book royalties, which probably didn’t take very long.
+But before Stephenie Meyer got paid any more, she had to earn back $750,000 worth of book royalties… which probably didn’t take that long either.

 So really, the way an author makes money is by what you do.
-If you buy a book you like, and tell your friends about it, and then they go buy it, pretty soon thousands of people are buying the book… and I can pay my rent!
+If you buy a book you like, and tell your friends about it, and then they go buy it, pretty soon thousands of people are buying the book… and we can pay the rent!

 Book deals announced through Publishers Marketplace will sometimes tell which category the sale was in.
 They’re reported this way: